Pezz89/PySoundConcat/src/sppysound/docs/tutorial.rst

         |-- target.03.wav
         `-- target.04.wav

-A source database containing a small selection of trumpet samples (aquired from
+A source database containing a small selection of trumpet samples (acquired from

 http://theremin.music.uiowa.edu/MIS.html) will be used to match grains with 4 target sounds.
 This will produce 4 output files, one for each target sound.